 - Being kept with several other dogs every moment of your life in a 2’x2′ box – often fighting because of the stress and suffering

 - If you are a female you are bred EVERY cycle until you can no longer reproduce and then you are murdered – sometimes in horrific ways

 - No healthcare ever, if you get hurt – you suffer, you are just a product

 - Never enjoying a roll in the grass or a glimpse of the sun

-- Some of you will never experience fresh air – you will live in feces filled cages and boxes until you die
+- Some will never experience fresh air – you will live in feces filled cages and boxes until you die

-So, what does this mean to you – the purchaser of a puppy?
+So, what does this mean to the purchaser of a puppy?